underlines/awesome-ml/llm-tools.md

 - [Unlimiformer](https://arxiv.org/abs/2305.01625): transformer-based model that can process unlimited length input by offloading attention computation to a k-nearest-neighbor index, extending the capabilities of existing models like BART and Longformer without additional weights or code modifications. [code](https://github.com/abertsch72/unlimiformer)
 - [Salesforce LAVIS](https://github.com/salesforce/lavis) provides a comprehensive Python library for language-vision intelligence research, including state-of-the-art models like BLIP-2 for vision-language pretraining and Img2LLM-VQA for visual question answering, alongside a unified interface
 - [FLARE](https://arxiv.org/abs/2305.06983v1) an active retrieval augmented generation technique that iteratively predicts, retrieves, and refines content, improving the accuracy and efficiency of long-form text generation in language models
+- [Hyena](https://hazyresearch.stanford.edu/blog/2023-03-07-hyena) a subquadratic-time layer that has the potential to significantly increase context length in sequence models, using a combination of long convolutions and gating.
+[Long Convs and Hyena implementations](https://github.com/hazyresearch/safari)
+- [FastServe](https://arxiv.org/abs/2305.05920) an efficient distributed inference serving system for LLMs that minimizes job completion time using preemptive scheduling and efficient GPU memory management, built on NVIDIA FasterTransformer.
+- [FrugalGPT](https://arxiv.org/abs/2305.05176) is a model that uses LLM cascade to optimize the performance and cost-efficiency of LLMs like GPT-4.

 # Other awesome resources
 - [LLM Worksheet](https://docs.google.com/spreadsheets/d/1kT4or6b0Fedd-W_jMwYpb63e1ZR3aePczz3zlbJW-Y4/edit#gid=741531996) by [randomfoo2](https://www.reddit.com/r/LocalAI/comments/12smsy9/list_of_public_foundational_models_fine_tunes/)